AraCho/phyngle/README.md

 ## <a id="Corr"></a> Correlation of scRNA-seq and exome-Seq
 The correlation between Exome-seq and single-cell RNA-seq could be assessed.
+Briefly, the read counts resulting from the single-cell sequencing are compared to those from the exome-seq from the same patients.

 ### Requirement
   * zoo (R package)